zenchain-protocol/zentrace-frontend/README.md

 # Zentrace Frontend

 Zentrace is a comprehensive block explorer and analytics platform tailored for the Zenchain blockchain.
-Originating as a fork from Blockscout, the Zentrace has undergone significant enhancements to improve functionality and ease of deployment across various operating systems.
+Originating as a fork from Blockscout, Zentrace has undergone significant enhancements to improve functionality and ease of deployment across various operating systems.

 The Zentrace ecosystem consists of the following components: